How often would you use the French alphabet throughout daily life in France?

 If you’re not there yet, don’t worry.
 The French alphabet is completely learnable, and this guide is just what you need to get there.

-The French alphabet might look similar to the English alphabet, but there are a few essential differences.
+In fact, the French alphabet looks very similar to the English alphabet, but there are a few essential differences.

 We’ll walk you through it all, since the French alphabet is so important for learners to know.